Fred-Sheppard/Safety-In-Numbers/README.md

 ## Motivation

 I work as a sailing instuctor.
-It's an unreal job that allows me to make money doing what I love.
+It's an incredible job that allows me to make money doing what I love.
 As a sailing instructor, I have a huge amount of responsibility.
 I am in charge of a group of up to ten sailors, with a wide variance in age, and I am tasked with their safety at all times.
 A crucial aspect of this is knowing the forecasted weather so that decisions can be made that ensure the safety of every sailor.
 For this, an accurate weather forecast is essential.